Yizhixie: Defeating Yudan

-Originally the Eastern Luli-Prince, Yizhixie, a younger brother of Junchen, had to stage a coup against the previous chanyu's son Yudan, the Eastern Tuqi (Wise Prince, 屠耆).
+Originally the Eastern Luli-Prince, Yizhixie, a younger brother of Junchen, had to stage a coup against the previous chanyu's son Yudan, the Eastern Tuqi (Wise Prince).
 Yudan was defeated by Yizhixie in battle and fled to the Han dynasty, where Emperor Wu gave him a princely title.
 A few months later Yudan died.

 Life

-The next year, 125 BC, the Xiongnu in 3 groups, each with 30,000 cavalry, again raided Chinese provinces.
-The Western Jükü-Prince, incensed that Chinese Court took away Ordos and built Shuofang (朔方城), a few times attacked the borders of China; and when entered the Ordos, plundered Shuofang, and killed and captured a multitude of officials and people.
+In 125 BC, the Xiongnu raided Chinese provinces in 3 groups, each with 30,000 cavalry.
+The Western Jükü-Prince, angry that Chinese Court took Ordos and built Shuofang, attacked the borders of China a few times; and when he entered the Ordos, plundered Shuofang, and killed and captured many officials and other people.

-In the spring of 124 BC, Wei Qing and four other generals led a force of 100,000, mostly light cavalry, against the Xiongnu.
-The Wise King (Tuqi) of the Right assumed they would turn back after he retreated, but they did not, and he was surprised at his camp.
+In early 124 BC, Wei Qing and four other generals led a force of 100,000, mostly light cavalry, against the Xiongnu.
+The Tuqi of the Right assumed they would turn back after he retreated, but they did not, and he was surprised at his camp.
 The Han emerged victorious, capturing ten petty chieftains, 15,000 Xiongnu, and one million livestock.

-In the spring of 123 BC, Wei Qing and others led 100,000 cavalry against the Xiongnu, killing and capturing 3,000 north of Dingxiang.
+In early 123 BC, Wei Qing and others led 100,000 cavalry against the Xiongnu, killing and capturing 3,000 north of Dingxiang.
 However Su Jian and Zhao Xin advanced too far with only 3,000 and were cut down.
 Zhao Xin defected while Su Jian managed to escape.
 Zhao Xin was originally a Xiongnu prince who had defected to the Han.
 He married one of Yizhixie's sisters and became his chief adviser on China.
 He convinced Yizhixie to move his capital further north of the Gobi Desert in order to avoid Han invasions and to lure them deeper into the steppes.

 In 122 BC, a Xiongnu force of 10,000 raided Shanggu.

-In the spring of 121 BC, Huo Qubing led a force of 10,000 cavalry and killed 8,960 Xiongnu west of the Yanzhi Mountains (in modern Gansu).
-In the summer he and several others marched west.
+In early 121 BC, Huo Qubing led a force of 10,000 cavalry and killed 8,960 Xiongnu west of the Yanzhi Mountains (in modern Gansu).
+In the middle of the year he and several others marched west.
 Huo made it as far as the Qilian Mountains south of Jiuquan, killing and capturing 33,000 Xiongnu.
 The Xiongnu also invaded Yanmen Commandery so Li Guang and Zhang Qian gave chase.
-Li Guang was suddenly surrounded by 40,000 Xiongnu under the Wise King (Tuqi) of the Left but was able to hold off repeated attacks for two days until Zhang Qian arrived and the Xiongnu retreated.
+Li Guang was suddenly surrounded by 40,000 Xiongnu under the Tuqi of the Left but held off repeated attacks for two days until Zhang Qian arrived and the Xiongnu retreated.
 Zhang Qian was demoted to commoner status for arriving late.